wafflespeanut/rust-sorty/README.md

 - `pub` declarations (of uses & mods) are sorted and moved to the bottom
 - `self` in use lists are moved to the left (other list items are sorted as usual)

 Also, note that there are some stuff that aren't tracked (for now).
-It includes comments, spaces, renamed `use` items, etc.
+It includes comments, spaces, etc.